 • Link building still matters when the links support relevance, authority, and trust instead of adding low-value volume.

-• Directory and citation listings help reinforce core services, location signals, and NAP data across relevant listings.
+• Directory and citation listings can help keep NAP data, core services, and location signals consistent across the web.

 How Do SEO, AEO, GEO, Local SEO, & AIO Work Together?